 d) All other conditions and guidelines as per Annex XI (A & B) should be complied

-(iii) Domestic purchases of crude oil and sales of petro-products domestic purchases of crude oil and domestic sales of petroleum products, which are linked to international prices.
+(iii) Domestic purchases of crude oil and sales of petro-products domestic sales of petroleum products, which are linked to international prices.

 Users: Domestic crude oil refining companies.